xadupre/machinelearningext/docs/source/aonnx.rst

 That's where :epkg:`ONNX` takes place.
-It provides a common way to describe machine learning models with high level functions specialied for machine learning: :epkg`onnx ml functions`.
+It provides a common way to describe machine learning models with high level functions specialied for machine learning: :epkg:`onnx ml functions`.

 ONNX description of a linear model